automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Zalmoxes.md

 # Zalmoxes
-## Description: A strange-looking ornithopod from Romania.
+## A strange-looking ornithopod from Romania.